 Over 40 students join our Deloitte Compact Mentor Programme to work on their employability skills.
 The programme involves help with personal statements, CV writing, interview skills and presentation techniques.

 In Studio 6, a full programme of careers advice and guidance is given to students to support them to cope with change and effectively manage their transition from the Academy to continuing education, working and adult life.

-Students are made aware of summer schools and work experience opportunities.
+Students are made aware of and helped to apply to summer schools and work experience opportunities.